AmazonBasics 12-Sheet Micro-Cut Review

 The AmazonBasics 12-Sheet Micro-Cut scored a 6 in our noise testing.
 This was just one below the top score of 7 and well separated from the low score of 3.

 It has a fairly tolerable low pitched moan when shredding, but this moan is interspersed with some more shrill, high pitched notes or crinkling paper.
 No shredder is pleasant to listen to , and the AmazonBasics 12-Sheet Micro-Cut is one of the more bearable of the bunch.
 Which is great, because it has the strength and the stamina for longer shredding sessions where noise could start to be annoying.

-Considering its performance, the AmazonBasics 12-Sheet Micro-Cut list price of $100 is quite a steal.
+Considering its performance, the AmazonBasics 12-Sheet Micro-Cut is quite a steal.
 This is cheaper than most of the higher capacity models we tested, and is the only high performing micro-cut model in that category.This is a great value for anyone looking for high performance and security.

-The AmazonBasics 12-Sheet Micro-Cut is a high performing, fast, easy to use, relatively quiet and unobtrusive shredder that offers top notch security.
-At its reasonable list price of $100, this model is a no brainer for anyone that places a premium on performance and security.
+The AmazonBasics 12-Sheet Micro-Cut is a high performing, fast, easy to use, relatively quiet and unobtrusive shredder that offers top-notch security.
+At its reasonable price, this model is a no-brainer for anyone that places a premium on performance and security.

 — Max Mutter and Steven Tata